Moises-Rod/f1-eda/README.md

 # f1-eda
-This is a F1 exploratory data analysis on race date dating from 1950-2024.
+This is a F1 exploratory data analysis on race data dating from 1950-2024.